IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity derivativ e magnitudes, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity derivative magnitudes, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.04631178  to   0.08758166"
+rangeOfValues      "-0.997322526811594  to  0.0875816618205128"

 [,42]